dotnet/docs/docs/framework/wcf/feature-details/serialization-and-deserialization.md

  The XML formats that the `NetDataContractSerializer` and the `DataContractSerializer` use are normally not compatible.
 That is, attempting to serialize with one of these serializers and deserialize with the other is not a supported scenario.

- Also, note that the `NetDataContractSerializer` does not output the full [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] type and assembly name for each node in the object graph.
+ Also, note that the `NetDataContractSerializer` does not output the full .NET Framework type and assembly name for each node in the object graph.
 It outputs that information only where it is ambiguous.
 That is, it outputs at the root object level and for any polymorphic cases.

 ## See also